EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `groundWSoilWInteraction_VanDijk2010`: calculates the upward flow of water from groundwater to lowermost soil layer using VanDijk method
+- `groundWSoilWInteraction_VanDijk2010`: Upward flow of water from groundwater to the lowermost soil layer using the Van Dijk (2010) method.

-- `groundWSoilWInteraction_gradient`: calculates a buffer storage that gives water to the soil when the soil dries up; while the soil gives water to the buffer when the soil is wet but the buffer low
+- `groundWSoilWInteraction_gradient`: Delayed/Buffer storage that gives water to the soil when the soil is dry and receives water from the soil when the buffer is low.

-- `groundWSoilWInteraction_gradientNeg`: calculates a buffer storage that doesn&#39;t give water to the soil when the soil dries up; while the soil gives water to the groundW when the soil is wet but the groundW low; the groundW is only recharged by soil moisture
+- `groundWSoilWInteraction_gradientNeg`: Delayed/Buffer storage that does not give water to the soil when the soil is dry, but receives water from the soil when the soil is wet and the buffer is low.

-- `groundWSoilWInteraction_none`: sets the groundwater capillary flux to zero
+- `groundWSoilWInteraction_none`: Sets groundwater capillary flux to 0 for no interaction between soil moisture and groundwater.

 </details>